PhD | Post-doc

 PhD student

 Balu joined the lab in 2011.
 He completed his Masters in Microbiology from MG University, Kerala.
 His research interests encompass visual ecology of insects in the context of foraging.
 For his PhD he used a comparative approach to understand spontaneous and learned colour preferences in tropical and temperate bees (in collaboration with Dr Natalie Hempel de Ibarra).
 He also looked at adaptive significance of floral colour change from a pollinator’s perspective.
 He worked as a post-doc with Dr Ullasa Kodandaramaiah (IISER TVM) on evolution of colour preferences in butterflies.
-Balu currently (2022) has joined Newcastle university as a research associate.
+Balu later joined Newcastle university as a research associate.

 Shivani Krishna